MIZOLE/2023_React_Portfolio/README.md

 # Project Title
-CollaborIt
+My personal-mini portfolio

 # Getting Started with CollaborIt React App
-This project was bootstrapped with [Create React App] it is available on GitHub Mizole/collaborit
+This project was bootstrapped with [Create React App] it is available on GitHub https://github.com/MIZOLE/2023_React_Portfolio

 # Reason why I did this project was to create a digital resume about myself to be employable.
 ## Available Scripts